aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/inserting-and-deleting-rows-and-columns/_index.md

 ## **Introduction**

-Whether creating a new worksheet from scratch or working on an existing worksheet, we may need to add extra rows or columns to accommodate more data.
-Inversely, we may also need to delete rows or columns from specified positions in the worksheet.
+Whether creating a new worksheet from scratch or working on an existing worksheet, we may need to add extra rows or columns to accommodate more data. **Conversely**, we may also need to delete rows or columns from specified positions in the worksheet.
-To fulfill these requirements, Aspose.Cells for Node.js via C++ provides a very simplest set of classes and methods, discussed below.
+To fulfill these requirements, Aspose.Cells for Node.js via C++ provides a **very simple** set of classes and methods, discussed below.

 ### **Manage Rows and Columns**